curiousoffice/playbook/README.rst

 In our experience, teams using the `Django framework<https://www.djangoproject.com/>`_ can bring products to market more quickly and with a lower total cost of ownership than other tools.
-There's also strong overlap between the agile and Python communities, which means (among things) that Python developers tend to write adaptable modules, write tests and avoid repeated code.
+There's also strong overlap between the agile and Python communities, which means (among other things) that Python developers tend to write adaptable modules, write tests and avoid repeated code.

 In addition to Python, we use other open source software and web standards such